ibm-cloud-docs/cephaas/host_mapping.md

 6. Click **Map**.
 When mapping completes successfully, the number of hosts that are mapped to the volume is displayed in the **Mapped Hosts** column.

-## Mapping volumes to a host from Hosts page in the UI
+## Creating a volume mapping for a host from Hosts page in the UI
 {: #mapping-volume-to-host-from-host-ui}
 {: ui}